rlogiacco/VoltageReference/README.md

 Calibration value is 1126400
 ```

-Bingo, that is the number you should provide as input parameter to the `VoltageReference::begin()` function ***for this specific board/micro controller***.
+Bingo!
+That is the number you should provide as input parameter to the `VoltageReference::begin()` function ***for this specific board/micro controller***.

 You can use the calibration sketch to store this value into the internal micro controller EEPROM memory and read it from there in the future: just send `S` on the serial console to have it stored in the default location (using the very last 3 bytes of the internal flash memory).